pasinb/test-repo/readme.md

 git fetch
 git merge
 ```
-Usually merge can be done automatically, if automatic merge is successful, a new commit will be created and you and just `git push` - otherwise, see below
+Usually merge can be done automatically, if automatic merge is successful, a new commit will be created and you can just `git push` - otherwise, see below

 ```
 git status
 ```
-git status will show list of files with conflicts
+git status will show list of files with conflict(s)

 git will mark the conflicted part of the file with a conflict marker